Costume shop: Costume Shops across media

 Barbie and Ken costumes worn by Margot Robbie and Ryan Gosling at Warner Bros.
 Studio Tour Hollywood.

 In general, demands vary between theater, film and television.
 In theater, costumes must withstand being used in multiple performances and must factor in quick wardrobe changes.
 In Film and television, the costumes must have detail for close-ups and be good quality for shootings with different durations varying from days to weeks.
 Having multiple takes may require multiple versions of the same costume.
 In these cases, costumes are usually designed to be camera-ready rather than stage-durable.
 As designer Ann Roth explained, stage costumes are built for endurance and movement, while film pieces prioritize how they appear on camera.

-Some costume shops shops also serve theme parks, dance companies, and commercial productions, where performers may wear the same outfit for extended periods.
+Some costume shops also serve theme parks, dance companies, and commercial productions, where performers may wear the same outfit for extended periods.
 These costumes are meant for comfort and movement rather than historical accuracy or high detail.